 building up to what was sure to be an unforgettable soccer match between ETHIOPIA

+AND CANADA.
 Fortunately for TEAM CANADA, they inherited an excellent

 young Ethiopian soccer star named Nagoose and his fellow countryman